f1shlalala/pptx-to-pdf/README.md

 ## License

 No license has been specified yet.
-Until one is added, the code is "all rights reserved" by default — add a `LICENSE` file (e.g. MIT) if you want to let others reuse it.